 3. Stiffness Has Become The Norm

-If you’ve been hitting gym hard for a while and you’re left in quite a bit of muscle tenderness for more than one day.
+If you’ve been hitting the gym hard for a while, and you’re left with quite a bit of muscle tenderness for more than a day.
 It might be the perfect time to get some rest.
-And no. you’re not being lazy by doing this.
+And no. You’re not being lazy by doing this.
 You’re actually being smart.
 Sports specialists state that when your body doesn’t have the proper mobility, you’re going to create dysfunction in your movement pattern.